Santa Margarita Group

 4) Endangered Habitat League has suggested a Corridor Recovery Study be a condition of approval for the Altair project.
 “This would be conducted by the City, and informed by ongoing mountain lion research being conducted by UC Davis Wildlife Health Center, within a reasonable period of time.
 It would assess the Temecula Creek Inn golf course and proposed development project, and how to restore movement for mountain lion and other species on this property so as to make viable connections between Linkage 10 and Constrained Linkages 13 and 14”.
 We strongly support this proposal.

+We feel that your primary goal and ours coincide, that the City of Temecula be in compliance with the MSHCP.
 Once that goal is met, Temecula can show the region how the Plan should be responsibly implemented by putting our recommendations into effect.
 Temecula would be an example to all participants in the MSHCP, which would be beneficial to everyone.

 Sincerely,